Feyerabend/ABC80/README.md

 ![Me and illustration of AIR-FIGHT joystick](assets/images/airfight-joystick.jpeg)

-We built the yousticks out of small hotel soap containers, where the inside had cables, switches and diodes.
+We built the joysticks out of small hotel soap containers, where the inside had cables, switches and diodes.
 (No pull up or pull down resistors, from which I can remember.)
 The joysticks were in the same spirit as Atari made them: simple switches, and for each a "fire button".
 Our fire button may have had a problem with "bouncing".